 Health inequalities and alcohol consumption in Ireland

 Lower socio-economic groups (SES) experience higher levels of alcohol harm than more socially advantaged groups with the same level of consumption, with higher rates of alcohol-related morbidity and mortality in lower SES groups.
-This is also known as the ‘alcohol harm paradox’.
+This is also known as the ‘alcohol harm paradox.’

 Individuals with a lower socio-economic status (SES) are more negatively affected by the effects of alcohol, while adolescents with lower SES have been found to experience significantly higher patterns of heavy episodic drinking.

 In addition, adults aged 18+ in lower socio-economic groups are more likely to report a lower starting age when they first tried alcohol.
 For instance, individuals in social classes C2, D, E reported 15.5 years as their average starting age, with social class F reporting 13.1 years.
 This is in comparison to 16 years for social classes ABC1 (Drinkaware, 2019).
 This particular question has not been repeated in subsequent Barometers.